Belle Aire Music Academy Mission Statement

 Students who study with us learn:

-- how to improvise, arrange, and compose their own music
+- improvise, arrange, and compose their own music

-- how to read sheet music, chord charts, and lead sheets
+- read sheet music, chord charts, and lead sheets

 Next Steps: